genie-tooling/genie-tooling/docs/guides/logging.md

 *   `logging.ERROR`: Due to a more serious problem, the software has not been able to perform some function.
 *   `logging.CRITICAL`: A serious error, indicating that the program itself may be unable to continue running.

 You can integrate Genie's logging with more advanced logging setups, such as logging to files, using structured logging (e.g., JSON format), or sending logs to external monitoring services, just as you would for any other Python library.
+The `DefaultLogAdapter` plugin, if configured, can also influence logging behavior, including redaction.